jonreid/ExpectToEventuallyEqual/README.md

 There is a [SampleApp](SampleApp) you can try to see some passing tests and one failing test, using both XCTest and Swift Testing.

+Note that any test that calls expectToEventuallyEqual must be declared `@MainActor`.
+This declaration can be at the test suite level.

 ## How To Install

 ### Swift Package Manager